 We define our stakeholders as those individuals or groups that have an interest in, or are affected by, the activities of the Provident Financial Group.

-- Employee engagement – carrying out staff surveys to monitor levels of engagement and gather feedback on our business strategies, and communication methods, as well as training and development.
+- Employee engagement – carrying out staff surveys to monitor levels of engagement and gather feedback on our business strategies and communication methods, as well as training and development; and

 - Community engagement – engaging with our community partners and the employees that take part in community volunteering activities to collect feedback which enables us to assess the impacts of our activities and evaluate the efficacy of our community programmes.